tracingsummit/tracingsummit.github.io/index.md

 recommend taking the metro from Mont-Royal to Beaubien station, then it's a 10 minute walk to the pub.

-## Schedule
+## Schedule and Video Recordings

-The schedule and details of the talks are available [here](https://cfp.tracingsummit.org/ts2025/schedule/).
+The schedule, details, and video recordings of the talks are available [here](https://cfp.tracingsummit.org/ts2025/schedule/).

 ## Presentation Proposals
 The Call for Proposals for this event closed on June 13th.